Opendigitalradio/ODR-AudioEnc/README.md

 a file (raw or wav), from an ALSA source, from JACK or using libVLC, and encode to a file, a pipe, or to a ZeroMQ output compatible with ODR-DabMux.

-The ALSA input supports experimental sound card clock drift compensation, that can compensate for imprecise sound card clocks.

 The JACK input does not automatically connect to anything.
 The encoder runs at the rate defined by the system clock, and therefore sound card clock drift compensation is also used.

 The libVLC input allows the encoder to use all inputs supported by VLC, and therefore also webstreams, and other network sources.

+The ALSA and libVLC inputs support experimental sound card clock drift compensation, that can compensate for imprecise sound card clocks.

 *dabplus-enc* includes support for DAB MOT Slideshow and DLS, contributed by [CSP](http://rd.csp.it).